ANTJNSX/LNU_IoT_2025-CliMACS/README.md

    - After creating the project plug the Pico into your computer
    - there should be a new device that pops up and is available for connecting, do so
    - Now your Pico is connected to your computer and ready to flash code onto it
+   - By clicking the "Start development mode" button the code will be flashed over to the pico when a file changes in the project.

 ### Connectivity
 The hardware connection part of this project is extremely easy since its just one component that needs three things from the pico, power, ground, and a signal receiver.
 So set down the pico on a the breadboard such that the USB input of the pico faces away from the rest of the board.
 Then set the dht11 sensor on the other side of the board so that pins can be connected directly in front of it.
 Then with the dht11 facing you, the blue sensor part, from left to right the pins are as follows: signal, power, ground.
 With this we can now connect the pins from the dht11 to the pico with some help from the following diagram.